 How to Style A Camp Shirt

 Camp collar shirts are designed for warmer climates and, accordingly, are usually built from lighter materials.
 We recommend leaving them untucked and unbuttoning the top button for an even more laid back look.
 While they look great over an undershirt or beneath a spring-weight jacket, the distinctive style of the camp collar shirt is more than capable of standing on its own.
-Pair them up with everything from linen shorts, to selvedge denim, to chinos for a spring & summer fit that you’ll be going back to year after year.
+Pair them up with everything from linen shorts, to selvedge denim, to men's chinos for a spring & summer fit that you’ll be going back to year after year.

 Models wearing The Conrad Shirt and The Short Sleeve Hawthorne Camp Shirt